-Just released from prison after an eighteen-year stint for murder, Miri Mattson has returned to her parents’ home in the small town where she grew up, and where the crime occurred.
+Just released from prison after an eighteen-year stint for murder, Miri Matteson has returned to her parents’ home in the small town where she grew up, and where the crime occurred.
 Despite being surrounded by reminders of her past, and hostility from her community, she tries to remain optimistic and forge a real adult life.

 Miri’s childhood friend Mandy was also close to the murder victim, which could help explain why she never contacted or came to visit Miri in prison.
 Now that Miri is home Mandy wants to reestablish a connection, but Miri is understandably wary.